ahtishamul-haque/Portfolio/README.md

 - Built with React 19 and react-scripts
 - Easy to customize with modular components
 - Clean layout for showcasing projects, skills, and contact info
-- Deployed as a static site on Render

 ---